pendragonzo/pendragonzo/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on a text editor
+- 🔭 I’m currently working on a variety of random stuff that interestes me at the time
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning programming
 - 👯 I’m looking to collaborate on absolutely nothing
 - 🤔 I’m looking for help with absolutely nothing
 - 💬 Ask me about why i am trying to learn how to code by hacking things together until it all makes sense